 Infant & Toddler

-At the Infant level, a 2- to 3-hour uninterrupted work cycle is not developmentally appropriate.
-Each child typically has his/her own schedule, which should be posted for parents and teachers.
+At the Infant level, each child typically has his/her own schedule, which should be posted for parents and teachers.
 There might be a period of time during which some meals are "scheduled" such as breakfast between 8:00 and 9:00 for older infants who can sit at a table and eat solid foods, but, in general, the guiding principle is “follow the child,” based on each child's schedule and observed needs.
 Infants should be free to move throughout the day, and should not be placed in any kind of apparatus that restricts movement, or in any place/position they cannot get out of on their own (The exception to this is the very young, non-mobile infant, who may spend time lying on his/her back and/or his/her stomach throughout the day.
 The teacher would place the child in this position and would move him/her based on cues they receive from the infant).
 Overall, you should observe children freely moving and exploring the environment, with adults observing and assisting individual children only as needed.

 During an infant’s day, you should not see a heavy emphasis on group activities and multiple group transitions.
 At the Infant level, you should observe children freely moving and exploring the environment, with adults observing, and assisting individual children only as needed.
 During an Infant work cycle, you should see a heavy emphasis on individual activities and transitions.

-At the Toddler level, a 2- to 3-hour uninterrupted work cycle is not developmentally appropriate; a typical morning work cycle can vary from 1 to 1½ hours.
+At the Toddler level, a typical morning work cycle is 2 hours.
 Toddlers tend to explore materials and may work at the shelf or take a work to a table or floor rug.
 Teachers are observing or quietly moving through the room, assisting or redirecting as needed.
 Teachers may also be modeling/encouraging toddlers to “restore their work” as they go and facilitating problem solving between students.

 Observations made during the morning cycle should include children freely moving, choosing work, exploring materials in all areas of the room, moving inside and outside, helping to prepare or getting snack, and using the toilet/having diaper changed.
 Toddlers are not required to receive lessons on materials.
 Rather, they tend to explore materials much more on their own and may work at the shelf or take a work to a table or use a rug.